Cycling74/min-devkit/ReadMe.md

 Continuous Integration (CI) is...

-The Max-DevKit project models CI using two different services, both of which are free and very easy to set up if your project is hosted publically on Github.
+The Min-DevKit project models CI using two different services, both of which are free and very easy to set up if your project is hosted publically on Github.

 * **Mac**: go to http://travis-ci.org and sign up.
-If your repository follows the same model as Max-DevKit, you can copy `.travis.yml` directly with no changes.
+If your repository follows the same model as Min-DevKit, you can copy `.travis.yml` directly with no changes.
 Now every push to your repository will trigger an automatic build for the Mac with Travis CI.
 * **Windows**: go to http://appveyor.com and sign up.
-If your repository follows the same model as Max-DevKit, you can copy `appveyor.yml` directly with no changes.
+If your repository follows the same model as Min-DevKit, you can copy `appveyor.yml` directly with no changes.
 Now every push to your repository will trigger automatic builds for both 32 and 64-bit Windows with Appveyor.

 ### Fetching your builds